Ceyron/apebench/README.md

 APEBench is a JAX-based tool to evaluate autoregressive neural emulators for PDEs on periodic domains in 1d, 2d, and 3d.
-It comes with an efficient reference simulator based on spectral methods that is used for procedural data generation (no need to domainload large datasets with APEBench).
+It comes with an efficient reference simulator based on spectral methods that is used for procedural data generation (no need to download large datasets with APEBench).
 Since this simulator can also be embedded into emulator training (e.g., for a "solver-in-the-loop" correction setting), this is the first benchmark suite to support **differentiable physics**.